Shatranj

 The 2018 match against Caruana is one of the most debated in chess history.
 All twelve classical games were drawn.
 Carlsen won all four rapid tiebreak games.
 His refusal to press for wins in the classical games while holding perfect tiebreak composure revealed something about how he approaches competitive chess at the highest level.

 His peak rating of 2882 in May 2014 remains the highest Elo ever recorded by any player in classical chess history.
 The second highest belongs to Garry Kasparov at 2851.
+You can compare his rating history against other top players in the FIDE top 100.

 “Magnus is simply the best ever.
 His results are not comparable to anyone else.
 Even Kasparov in his prime — I say this as Kasparov — never had the kind of sustained dominance Magnus has shown over fifteen years.”Garry Kasparov, 13th World Chess Champion